Navigation

 Directorate-General 8

-Directorate-General VIII is responsible for government policy on privatisation and state shareholdings in companies such as Deutsche Telekom AG and Deutsche Post AG.
-It is also in charge of the legal and operational supervision of the Institute for Federal Real Estate, and it oversees the remaining tasks being carried out by successor organisations to the Treuhandanstalt, the agency set up to privatise former East German state property after reunification.
+Directorate-General VIII is responsible for government policy on privatisation and government holdings in companies such as Deutsche Telekom AG and Deutsche Post AG.
+It is also in charge of legal supervision of the Institute for Federal Real Estate, and it oversees the remaining tasks being carried out by the successor organisations to the Treuhandanstalt, the agency set up to privatise former East German state assets after German reunification.

 Directorate-General E